Pfizer beats profit estimates, investors eye experimental drugs

 Pfizer's effective tax rate fell 2 percentage points to 27.7 percent in the fourth quarter, largely related to audit settlements with overseas governments, bolstering quarterly results.

-Global company revenue fell 2 percent to $13.56 billion (8.18 billion pounds), hurt by competition from cheaper generic forms of its medicines.
-But they topped Wall Street forecasts of $13.35 billion (8.05 billion pounds).
+Global company revenue fell 2 percent to $13.56 billion, hurt by competition from cheaper generic forms of its medicines.
+But they topped Wall Street forecasts of $13.35 billion.
 Revenue would have grown 1 percent if not for the stronger dollar, which lowers the value of sales in overseas markets.

-Pfizer said it expects full-year earnings in 2014, excluding special items, of $2.20 (1.33 pounds) to $2.30 (1.39 pounds) per share.
-That is roughly in line with Wall Street expectations of $2.28 (1.38 pounds) per share, and assumes that Pfizer buys back $5 billion (3 billion pounds) worth of its common stock during the year.
+Pfizer said it expects full year earnings in 2014, excluding special items, of $2.20 to $2.30 per share.
+That is roughly in line with Wall Street expectations of $2.28 per share, and assumes that Pfizer buys back $5 billion worth of its common stock during the year.

-Inlyta and Xalkori sales doubled in the quarter, to $102 million (61 million pounds) and $89 million (53 million pounds), respectively.
+Inlyta and Xalkori sales doubled in the quarter, to $102 million and $89 million, respectively.

-Sales of Lyrica, a Pfizer treatment for nerve pain that is its biggest product, rose 11 percent in the fourth quarter to $1.26 billion (760.45 million pounds), while sales of Prevnar rose 3 percent to $1.1 billion (663.8 million pounds).
-Sales of Enbrel, a treatment for psoriasis and arthritis, rose 5 percent to $1 billion (603 million pounds).
-And Celebrex, used to treat pain and arthritis, rose 6 percent to $798 million (481 million pounds).
-But sales of impotence treatment Viagra fell 14 percent to $476 million (287 million pounds), hurt by sharply lower sales in overseas markets.
+Sales of Lyrica, a Pfizer treatment for nerve pain that is its biggest product, rose 11 percent in the fourth quarter to $1.26 billion, while sales of Prevnar rose 3 percent to $1.1 billion.
+Sales of Enbrel, a treatment for psoriasis and arthritis, rose 5 percent to $1 billion.
+And Celebrex, used to treat pain and arthritis, rose 6 percent to $798 million.
+But sales of impotence treatment Viagra fell 14 percent to $476 million, hurt by sharply lower sales in overseas markets.

-Company shares rose 3 percent to $30.54 (18.43 pounds) in afternoon trading on the New York Stock Exchange, amid a 1.1 percent advance for the ARCA Pharmaceutical Index .DRG.
+Company shares rose 2 percent to $30.24 in late-morning trading on the New York Stock Exchange, amid a 0.8 percent advance for the ARCA Pharmaceutical Index .DRG of large U.S. and European drugmakers.